-There has been no empirical analysis of the special food security issues facing micro states in the Arab world.
-Empirical analysis is necessary to determine whether these micro states face a different set of food security issues than larger states and, if so, how they are manifested.
+Further empirical analysis is necessary to determine whether these micro states face a different set of food security issues than larger states and, if so, how they are manifested.
 Investigation of such issues, however, requires an extremely rich and detailed micro data set.
 This paper describes a micro data set for the State of Qatar which is capable of feeding analysis to assess the special food security dilemmas of food-import-dependent micro states.
 Following a description of these data, some preliminary results on key issues in the form of descriptive statistics and anecdotal evidence are offered.

 The remainder of this paper is organized as follows: Section 2 describes the micro-data set, its construction, and augmentation.
 Section 3 provides preliminary food-security results in the following areas: measures of import-price volatility, concentration levels among countries of origin exporting to Qatar, concentration calculations for importing companies in the State of Qatar, and anecdotal evidence on shipping constraints and anomalies.
-Section 4 includes a summary discussion of the descriptive results and sets a detailed research agenda for the further analysis possible with the micro data, and the questions that such analysis must answer to obtain the detailed insights required to inform food security policy in arid, food-import-dependent micro Arab countries.
+Section 4 presents an empirical application of hedonic modeling of barley using the micro-data described in Section 2.
+Section 5 includes a summary discussion of the descriptive results and sets a detailed research agenda for the further analysis possible with the micro data, and the questions that such analysis must answer to obtain the detailed insights required to inform food security policy in arid, food-importdependent micro Arab countries.